About the Author of the Blogsite, Not the Author of the Bible::

 2 Samuel 14:1-33 The Book of 2 Samuel [in Smaller Chunks]

-Now, Joab, [Zeruiah’s] son, [realized] that king [David’s] heart was [concerned about] Absalom.
-Joab sent to Tekoah to bring a wise woman & he said to her, I pray that you [pretend] you are a mourner & put on mourner’s [clothing].
+Now, Joab, [Zeruiah’s] son, [realized] that [king David’s] heart was [concerned about] Absalom.
+And Joab sent to Tekoah to [bring from there] a wise woman & [he] said to her, I pray [that] you [pretend you are] a mourner & put on [mourner’s clothing] now.

-When the woman [from] Tekoah [spoke] to the king, she fell & [bowed facing the ground] & said, Help [me,] O king.
-King [David] said, What [troubles] you?
+And when the woman [from] Tekoah [spoke] to the king, she fell & [bowed facing] the ground & said, Help [me,] O king.
+And King [David] said, What [troubles] you?
 She answered, I am indeed a widow & [my] husband is dead.

-[I,] your handmaid, had 2 sons & they [fought] together in a field & there was [no one] to [pull] them [apart,] but one [struck & killed] the other.
-The whole family [has] risen against [me,] your handmaid.
+And [I,] your handmaid, had 2 sons & they [fought] together in a field & there was [no one] to [pull] them [apart,] but one [struck & killed] the other.
+[See,] the whole family [has] risen against [me,] your handmaid.

 They said, Deliver [the one who killed] his brother, [so] we may [put him to death] for [taking] his [brother’s] life & we will destroy the heir.

-So, they will [put out] my [remaining] coal, [my only family that] is left & leave my husband [without someone to carry on his] name [to have descendants of his] upon the earth.
+So, they [will put out] my [remaining] coal [that] is left & leave my husband [without someone to carry on his] name nor [descendants of his] upon the earth.

-The king said, Bring to me [whoever] says [anything against] you & he won’t [bother you anymore].
-Then, she said, I pray that you, let the king remember the Lord your God, [so] you don’t [allow those who revenge the ] blood [of those murdered] to destroy anymore, lest they destroy my son.
+The king said, Bring to me [whoever] says [anything against] you & he [won’t bother] you anymore.
+Then, she said, I pray [that] you, let the king remember the Lord your God, [so] you [don’t allow those who avenge the] blood [of those murdered] to destroy anymore, lest they destroy my son.

-[King David] said, As the Lord lives, not 1 hair of your son shall fall to the [ground].
-The woman said, I pray that you let [me] your handmaid, speak [a] word to my lord, the king.
+[King David] said, As the Lord lives, not 1 hair of your son shall fall to the [ground.]
+Then, the woman said, I pray [that] you let [me,] your handmaid, speak [a] word to my lord, the king.
 [David] said, [Continue] on.

 [She] said, [Why] have you thought such a thing against the people of God?
-For you said this thing, [like someone who is guilty, since] you haven’t [had your son] brought back home again & he’s banished.
+For you said this thing, [like someone who is guilty, since you haven’t brought back home his banished [son] again.

-For we must die & are [like] spilt water on the ground [that] can’t be [recovered] again.
-[But] God [doesn’t take away life,] but [plans] a way [that the person] banished, isn’t [separated from God].
+For we must die & are [like] spilt water on the ground that [can’t] be [picked up] again.
+[But] God [doesn’t favor] any person, [but plans a way so the person] banished, isn’t [separated from God.]

-It may be that he [might do] his handmaid’s request, [listen] & deliver me & my son [from] the hand of the man [who] would destroy [both] me & my son [from] the inheritance of God.
+It may be that [he might do] his handmaid’s request.
+For the king will [listen] & deliver [me,] his handmaid & my son [from] the hand of the man [who] would destroy [both] me & my son [from] the inheritance of God.

-Then, [I] said, The king is like an angel of God, to [decide between] good & bad & [maybe] the word of, my lord, the king, [might be agreeable].
+Then, [I,] your handmaid said, The king is like an angel of God, to [decide between] good & bad & [maybe] the word of, my lord, the king, [might be agreeable.]
 Therefore, the Lord your God will be with you.

-The king answered the women & said, Don’t hide from me the thing I shall ask you.
+The king answered the women & said, I pray [that] you [don’t] hide from me the thing I shall ask you.
 The woman said, Let my lord, the king, now speak.
-King [David] said, Isn’t the hand of Joab with you in all [of] this?
+And King [David] said, Isn’t the hand of Joab with you in all [of] this?

-[She] answered, As your soul lives, my lord, the king, [no one] can turn to the right hand or the left [from what] you [have said] for your servant, Joab [begged] me & put all these words into [my,] your handmaid’s mouth, to bring about this [conversation].
-[That’s why] Joab has done this.
+[She] answered, As your soul lives, my lord, the king, [no one] can turn to the right hand or the left from [what] you [have said] for your servant, Joab [begged] me & put all these words into your handmaid’s mouth, to [bring] about this [conversation.]
+[That’s why] Joab, your servant, has done this.

-Joab fell & bowed facing the ground & thanked the king.
-Joab said, Today, [I,] your servant [know] that I have found grace in your sight.
-O king, in that you have fulfilled [my,] your [servant’s] request.
+And Joab fell & bowed [facing] the ground & thanked the king.
+And Joab said, Today, [I,] your servant knows that I have found grace in your sight, my lord, O king, in that you have fulfilled [your servant’s] request.

 So, Joab arose & went to Geshur & brought Absalom [back] to Jerusalem.
-King [David] said, Let him [stay] in his own house & not see my face.
-So, Absalom returned to his own house & didn’t see the king’s face.
+And King [David] said, Let him [return] to his own house & not see my face.
+So, Absalom returned to his own house & [didn’t] see the king’s face.

 There wasn’t [anyone] in all [of] Israel [who was as] praised for his beauty as Absalom.
 There was no blemish in him from the sole of his foot to the [top] of his head.

-When [they cut Absalom’s hair] (for it was [cut] at every year’s end, because [his] hair was so heavy [for] him) & [his] hair weighed 200 shekels, [according] to the king’s weight; [www.answers.com said it weighed 5 pounds].
+When [they cut Absalom’s hair] (for it was [cut] at every year’s end, because [his] hair was so heavy [for] him) & [his] hair weighed 200 shekels, [according] to the king’s weight.

-Absalom had 3 sons & a daughter born to him & he named her Tamar & she was beautiful.
-So, Absalom lived 2 full years in Jerusalem [without seeing] the king’s face.
+And Absalom had 3 sons & a daughter born to him & [he named her] Tamar & she was [beautiful.]
+So, Absalom [lived] 2 full years in Jerusalem [without seeing] the king’s face.

 Therefore, Absalom sent for Joab [in order to send] him to the king, but [Joab] wouldn’t come to him.
 When [Absalom] sent for [Joab] a 2nd time, he wouldn’t come.

-[Absalom] said to his servants, See, Joab’s field is near mine & he has barley there.
-Go & set it on fire & [they did so].
+Therefore, [Absalom] said to his servants, See, Joab’s field is near mine & he has barley there.
+Go & set it on fire & [they did so.]
 Then, Joab arose & went to Absalom’s house & said to him, [Why did] your servants set my field on fire?

 Absalom answered Joab, [Look,] I sent to you, saying, Come [here,] so I [can] send you to the king, to say, [Why have] I come from Geshur?
 It would’ve been [better] for me to be there still.